clevegomes/addressAPI/Readme.md

 5. AddressModel: Model is responsible to handle all database operations.
 AddressModel will handle all DB operations on the ADDRESS table.

-Details Description
+Detailed Description
 -------------------

-The details description about the API can be found here http://52.25.60.112/addressapi/docs/api/index.html
+The Detailed description about the API can be found here http://52.25.60.112/addressapi/docs/api/index.html

 Advantages of this REST API Architecture